ctu-vras/Lane-extraction/README.md

 Python application for detecting lanes from Lidar.
 Version with cylinder segmentation.

-Takes data as a .pcd or .npz in format N*5(x,y,z,intensity,frame_id) and outputs lines in xml format or as 2d array of points, where each array represents one line.
+Takes data as a .pcd or .npz in format N*5(x,y,z,intensity,frame_id) and outputs lines in xml format and as an .npz file from valeo, which contains lanes and odometry.
+Lanes contains from array of points, id of lane and typ of lane and colour of lane.

 ## Installation
 I strongly recommend to use docker image, because it is the easiest way to run the application and ensure that all libraries are installed correctly.